Blog

 What can you do to promote yourself as a confident marketing leader?
 Follow these three steps.
 They will help you get better at owning your brand's narrative, showing up as a leader, and staying top of mind.

-It's one thing to be a marketing leader in your company and another thing to be recognized for the leadership work you are performing.
-To ensure marketing is getting the credit it deserves for your successful marketing execution, impress your people with numbers, updates, and creativity.
+It's one thing to be a marketing leader in your company and another thing to be recognized for your leadership.
+To ensure marketing is getting the credit it deserves, think in terms of numbers, updates, and creativity.

 1. Evaluate program success